memobuch/map_app/README.md

 # map_app
-Contains logic for the map application
+Contains logic for the map application used in the memo project